The Pain of Giving It Back

 No magic here.

 A hedge program you can actually hold will have quiet years where it looks like dead weight on your statement.
 It'll also have moments where it feels like it saved you from a decision you'd regret for a decade.
-The question isn't whether the hedge made money.
-It's whether it helped you stay in the seat.
+The useful test is whether the program helped you stay in the seat when action felt urgent.

 One visual